LeongZiaZiang/Bank_Customer_Churn/README.md

 ## Project Overview

 This project analyzes customer churn in a anonymous multinational banking dataset to identify the key features that drive customer exit behavior.
-Data is obtained from Kaggle.
+Data source is obtained from [Kaggle](https://www.kaggle.com/datasets/radheshyamkollipara/bank-customer-churn).

 The focus of this study is interpretability and business insight.
 A logistic regression (logit) model was used to: